Waljee-Zhu-ML-Projects/HOSEA-Package/README.md

 ```

 - Document, rebuild and push!
-- Note that this should be done on greatlakes to have the correct xgboost version.
+- Note that this should be done on greatlakes to have the correct xgboost version or make sure you have the correct version locally (1.4.1.1).